 Since its inauguration in 1999, Fukuoka Asian Art Museum (FAAM) invites Asian artists, researchers and/or curators to stay in Fukuoka to engage in various exchange programs with the local community, including collaborative art-making, workshops, and talks.
 Through the residence program, FAAM intends to promote further understanding of Asian arts and cultures, to vitalize local communities, and to be a focal point for exchanging ideas and aesthetics through Asian arts.

-The program invites artists, and researchers/curators active in Asia to conduct various exchange programs in Fukuoka including art making, workshops, exhibitions, and lectures.
+The program invites artists, and researchers/curators active in Asia to conduct various exchange programs in Fukuoka including art making, workshops, exhibition, and lectures.

 The program supports artists, and researchers/curators from designated Asian countries who have external funding or who can cover their own expenses to stay in Fukuoka while they create their own work or undertake research.